-NASHVILLE, Tenn. -Leadership Health Care (LHC), an initiative of the Nashville Health Care Council to nurture the talents of future health care leaders, has announced its 2012 award winners in the categories of Health Care Emerging Leader, Volunteer of the Year and Supporting Organization of the Year.
+Leadership Health Care (LHC), an initiative of the Nashville Health Care Council to nurture the talents of future health care leaders, has announced its 2013 award winners in the categories of Health Care Emerging Leader, Volunteer of the Year and Supporting Organization of the Year.
+The awards were announced last night at LHC’s annual holiday and awards reception at the Loews Vanderbilt Hotel, attended by more than 300 LHC members.

-LHC celebrated its 10th anniversary in 2012.
-Membership is now open for new members to join or existing members to renew for 2013 at www.leadershiphealthcare.com.
+Membership is now open for new members to join or existing members to renew for 2014 atwww.leadershiphealthcare.com.

 About Leadership Health Care